SAT: By researchers

 The SAT is sometimes given to students at age 12 or 13 by organizations such as the Study of Mathematically Precocious Youth (SMPY), Johns Hopkins Center for Talented Youth, and the Duke University Talent Identification Program (TIP) to select, study, and mentor students of exceptional ability, that is, those in the top one percent.
 Among SMPY participants, those within the top quartile, as indicated by the SAT composite score (mathematics and verbal), were markedly more likely to have a doctoral degree, to have at least one publication in STEM, to earn income in the 95th percentile, to have at least one literary publication, or to register at least one patent than those in the bottom quartile.
 Duke TIP participants generally picked career tracks in STEM should they be stronger in mathematics, as indicated by SAT mathematics scores, or the humanities if they possessed greater verbal ability, as indicated by SAT verbal scores.
 For comparison, the bottom SMPY quartile is five times more likely than the average American to have a patent.
-Meanwhile, as of 2016, the shares doctorates among SMPY participants was 44% and Duke TIP 37%, compared to two percent among the general U.S. population.
+Meanwhile, as of 2016, the shares of doctorates among SMPY participants was 44% and Duke TIP 37%, compared to two percent among the general U.S. population.
 Consequently, the notion that beyond a certain point, differences in cognitive ability as measured by standardized tests such as the SAT cease to matter is gainsaid by the evidence.

 In the 2010 paper which showed that the sex gap in SAT mathematics scores had dropped dramatically between the early 1980s and the early 1990s but had persisted for the next two decades or so, Wai and his colleagues argued that "sex differences in abilities in the extreme right tail should not be dismissed as no longer part of the explanation for the dearth of women in math-intensive fields of science."

+Walter Mischel and his colleagues discovered that children's capacity for delaying gratification, as measured by the Oreo or marshmallow test, was a strong predictor of SAT scores, among other measurable life outcomes, such as educational levels and substance abuse.

 Independent studies using regression discontinuity reveal that students scoring just above or below the cutoff for admissions to exam or magnet schools in the United States eventually earned statistically equal SAT or AP scores and subsequently attended similarly prestigious universities and colleges.
-In other words, attending these schools have no real effect on the students' academic performance.
+In other words, attending these schools has no real effect on the students' academic performance.

+Bob Uttl and his collaborators used SAT scores to demonstrate that the typical university students in the 2020s United States had an IQ score of 102, close to the population average (100), rather than at least one standard deviation (15 points) above the mean, which had been the case during the 1950s.
+According to them, this decline is a consequence of the expansion of higher education in the United States.